Build Your Custom Elementor Widget Without Any Coding Knowledge

 Customizing the widget fields

-Pro tips: While adding the same control for multiple times, the Name must be unique.
+Pro tips: While adding the same control multiple times, the Name must be unique.
 Otherwise, it will create a variable conflict.

 Step #5: Preview the Newly Built Widget

 The newly built widget works utterly similar to the existing Elementor widgets.
-The freshly built widget will be available on the Elementor panel.
+The freshly built custom widget will be available on the Elementor panel.
 To check the new widget, open a new webpage and drag and drop the widget on the new webpage.

 Checking the new widget